bradford-hamilton/Ruby-On-Quails/guides/source/testing.md

 migrations.
 It will try to load your `db/schema.rb` or `db/structure.sql` into the test database.
 If migrations are still pending, an error will be raised.
 Usually this indicates that your schema is not fully migrated.
-Running the migrations against the development database (`bin/rails db:migrate`) will bring the schema up to date.
+Running the migrations against the development database (`bin/quails db:migrate`) will bring the schema up to date.

 NOTE: If there were modifications to existing migrations, the test database needs to be rebuilt.
-This can be done by executing `bin/rails db:test:prepare`.
+This can be done by executing `bin/quails db:test:prepare`.

 ### The Low-Down on Fixtures

 For good tests, you'll need to give some thought to setting up test data.
-In Rails, you can handle this by defining and customizing fixtures.
+In Quails, you can handle this by defining and customizing fixtures.
-You can find comprehensive documentation in the [Fixtures API documentation](http://api.rubyonrails.org/classes/ActiveRecord/FixtureSet.html).
+You can find comprehensive documentation in the [Fixtures API documentation](http://api.rubyonquails.org/classes/ActiveRecord/FixtureSet.html).

 #### What Are Fixtures?